Hill Tribe Support Volunteer Project in Thailand - Hua Hin

-WiFi is not available in the volunteer accommodation for Hill Tribe Support volunteers but a local SIM card with data can be used in unlocked phones.
+WiFi is available in the volunteer accommodation and can also be accessed from many cafes and restaurants in the area.
+A local SIM card with data can also be used in unlocked phones.

 You will receive three meals a day during the week and brunch and dinner on the weekend.
 All meals served at the accommodation are homestyle, vegetarian-friendly and will be typically Thai cuisine, including plenty of rice or noodle dishes with vegetables.
 Occasionally some meat will be provided as well, along with seasonal fruits for dessert.

 Traditional Thai cuisine is designed to appeal to the four fundamental taste senses with a balance of sour, sweet, salty, and bitter flavors.
 Common ingredients in Thai cooking include fish sauce, shrimp paste, chili paste, coconut milk, and lime juice.
 Staple foods include rice, rice noodles, vegetables, and herbs.

 If you have any special dietary requirements, please let us know when you apply for the program so we can make arrangements for you.
 While we do our best to accommodate volunteer needs, most meals provided are local cuisine and you may wish to supplement the menu with your own foods and snacks which can be purchased from convenience stores nearby if required.